DamianStanger/node-service-host/readme.md

 statistics about the throughput in the last minute.
 Send this message to a writer (in the first place console, but also SNS, allow it to be configurable).
 I see this as a handler that is always present and is setup to handle the control messages.

+## Limitations
+### Read stream concurrency
+Currently only one call to the source can be in progress at any one time. so if you have a slow network connection to sqs say the rate of messages into the pipe will be limited by the rate at which a single connection to sqs can deliver messages.
+Setting the high watermark on the read stream will not make any difference as the logic inside the readstream enforces one at a time logic to the source.

+Im thinking on how this can best be overcome but right now for my use case where we host the services on EC2 instances and these services are slower than the time it takes to read messages off the sqs queue it is not an issue for us at this moment.